 Are there any breast-feeding warnings?This medicine is not safe to use during breastfeeding.
 It is advised to consult your doctor before taking this medicine.

 Does this affect kidney function?Dose adjustment is needed in case of renal impairment.
-Consult your doctor before taking this medication.
+Dosing interval in renal impairment:

 Are there any missed dose instructions?The missed dose should be taken as soon as possible.